 Why?
 It gets rid of damaged ends and keeps your hair healthy and bouncy.

 Getting a trim every six to eight weeks is essential for keeping hair healthy.
 It keeps split ends at bay and makes curly hair more manageable and easy to style.
 Worried your stylist might chop too much off?
 "Ask for a dusting," suggests Dave Stanwell.
 "Whereas a trim typically involves cutting off length, a dusting never takes off more than a quarter-inch and targets only the messy, frayed ends."
-Or, choose a haircut that is well-suited for thick, frizzy hair.
+If you’re looking for more than a trim, choose a haircut that is well-suited for thick, frizzy hair.

 Why?
 It gets rid of frizzy hair.